sdiehl/wiwinwlh/tutorial.md

 This is particularly useful for projects that require access to the internal compiler artifacts or do static analysis on top of Haskell code.
-An example of setting a compiler session from a cradle is shown bellow:
+An example of setting a compiler session from a cradle is shown below:

 ~~~~ {.haskell include="src/29-ghc/hie.hs"}
 ~~~~